segmentio/segment-docs/src/segment-app/iam/labels.md

 Labels currently only apply to Sources and Personas Spaces.

 4. *Where can I assign labels?*
-Workspace owners can assign bulk assign labels to sources and Personas spaces using the “Assign Labels” tab in the **Labels** screen.
-Source admins and Personas space admins can edit the labels on their individual resources in the “Settings” tab.
+Workspace owners can assign bulk assign labels to sources and Personas spaces using the "Assign Labels" tab in the **Labels** screen.
+Source admins and Personas space admins can edit the labels on their individual resources in the "Settings" tab.

 5. *Where can labels be used?*
 Once a label has been created and has been assigned to resources within the workspace, workspace owners can now use these labels to restrict permissions on user access, restrict which sources can be connected to a Personas space through a Connection Policy, and organize sources by viewing these labels as columns in the Sources page.